Murburn concept: The basic components and processes

+Murburn concept postulates that cells are fundamentally powered by electron-displacements (or electron-movements) spontaneously brought out because of the interactions of its component redox-active molecules, unbound ions, and radicals or radiations, setting forth electromagnetic force, thereof.
+Cells are deemed as reducing environments in which oxygen can spontaneously gain electron (to make DRS like superoxide (via the fundamental equation mentioned in 3rd paragraph).
+Such inevitable DRS formation is an inherently stochastic process, which involves Effective Charge Separation (ECS), thereby setting up a Chemico-Electromagnetic Matrix (CEM).
+This ECS-DRS-CEM enables the Powering, Coherence, Homeostasis, Electro-Mechanical and Sensing-response (PCHEMS, the immediate physico-chemical features) activities within a cell and facilitates cellular functioning as Simple Chemical Engine (SCE).
+This fundamental logic forms the core of biological intelligence also.
+Thus, the stochastic murburn concept becomes a fundamental operational principle of life, complementing the central dogma (which charts out the deterministic flow of biological information, that is genetic sequences form mRNA which serve as the scaffolds for the formation of proteins, which in turn carry out very deterministic and "manufacturing line" like reactions in cells).

 Salient features

-While enzyme activities are classically defined by the interaction of the protein with its substrate at a defined active site (necessitating a topological recognition of the interactive participants), murburn scheme obligatorily invokes a DRS (or a reactive radical) for carrying out this agenda.
+While enzyme activities are classically defined by the deterministic interaction of the protein with its substrate at a defined active-site (necessitating a topological recognition of the interactive participants), murburn scheme obligatorily invokes a DRS (or a diffusible radical) for carrying out this agenda.
 The conventional enzyme-substrate interaction scheme invokes Fischer's lock and key type affinity or Koshland's induced fit theory.
-That is, a substrate is identified by the enzyme by virtue of a topographical complementation, and thereafter, the enzyme-substrate complex undergoes a "transition-state," leading to products.

-Such a system shows certainty/determinism, usually abides by the standard models of kinetics (like Michaelis-Menten scheme) and the inhibitors may be of competitive, non-competitive, uncompetitive, etc. The classical enzymes have a unique substrate or a well defined set of substrates.
+That is a substrate is identified by the enzyme by virtue of a topographical complementation, and thereafter, the enzyme-substrate complex undergoes a "transition-state", leading to products.
+Such a system shows certainty/determinism and stoichiometry (like a manufacturing line of any product in an industry), usually abides by the standard Michaelis-Menten scheme of catalysis and the inhibitors may be competitive, non-competitive, uncompetitive, etc. The classical enzymes have a unique substrate or a well-defined set of substrates.

-In contrast, murburn scheme (as shown in figure) might invoke an enzyme-substrate complementation, but this aspect is not obligatory.
-The kinetics of the reaction may at times not be traceable with standard models because the diffusible reactive species is subjected to multiple equilibriums and the product of interest may be favorably formed only in discrete concentrations of the protagonists.